 There are lots of commands used in termux and you may know few of them but

-here in this post you will find lots of commands list which doesn’t needs root access in termux which can be helpful for executing commands so without delay lets begin.
+here in this post, you will find lots of commands list which doesn’t needs root access in termux which can help execute commands, so without delay, let’s begin.

 Termux Commands for File Management

-Here are few termux commands for management of files:
+Here are a few termux commands for the management of files:

 The ls command traces back to its beginnings as a way for computers to list all the directories and files in their current working folder/directory.
 It’s used to display files and directories so you can find a specific file or folder.

-ls -a command helps in the process of revealing all files and folders, as well as hidden ones and files.
+ls -a command helps reveal all files and folders, as well as hidden ones and files.

 ls ~ All files and folders in the home directory are displayed using the ls command.

 ls -l This command helps to access further features.
-The file details window, for example, includes various commands that display file operations like – modified, date and time, owner of the file, permissions, and more.
+The file details window, for example, includes various commands that display file operations like – modified, date and time, file owner, permissions, and more.

-cp The copy command is used to move a file from one location to another.
+cp The copy command moves a file from one location to another.

 Example: cp image.jpg /ht/movie to copy image.jpg file to movie directory

-mv is used to move a file from destination folder to another folder
+mv is used to move a file from the destination folder to another folder

 It can be used like mv himalaya.jpg /data/development to move himalaya.jpg to the development directory.

-pwd command is used to display current working directory
+pwd command is used to display the current working directory

 touch command is used to create new files in Termux.

-car command is used display recent contents of the file
+car command is used display the recent contents of the file

 Termux’s mkdir command lets you make a new directory or folder.